-The top part of Figure 1 illustrates the traditional boiling curve, with the corresponding SEM images, for each of the first four samples given in Table I. Using deionized water as the working fluid, these curves were obtained at steady state for each point and in an increasing heat flux direction.
-The steady state was determined with a LabVIEW program and after about 20 min of boiling at each heat flux.
+The top part of Figure 1 illustrates the traditional boiling curve, with corresponding SEM images, for each of the first four samples given in Table 1.
+Using deionized water as the working fluid, these curves were obtained at steady state for each point and in an increasing heat flux direction.
+The steady state was determined with a LabVIEW program and after about 20 minutes of boiling at each heat flux.
 The heat flux was continually increased until the critical heat flux (CHF) was reached.
 A polished Inconel reference sample was also included for comparison.
-The maximum CHF value and heat transfer coefficient (HTC) were seen with the tall Inconel sample and were 145 W/cm2 and 107 000 W/m2-K, respectively.
-As seen with the tall Inconel and the medium stainless steel samples, the wall superheat temperature reaches a maximum and then decreases with a further increase in the heat flux until the CHF is reached.
+The maximum CHF value and heat transfer coefficient (HTC) were seen with the tall Inconel sample and were 145 W/cm2 and 107,000 W/m2-K, respectively.
+As seen with the tall Inconel and the medium stainless steel samples, the wall superheat temperature reaches a maximum and then decreases with further increase in the heat flux until CHF is reached.
+This shift in the boiling curve corresponds to a dramatic increase in the heat flux until CHF is reached.
 This shift in the boiling curve corresponds to a dramatic increase in the heat transfer coefficient.
 This phenomenon is what we refer to as the secondary pool boiling effects.
 This phenomenon is not seen with the copper surface or the short Inconel surface.
 As the microstructure height increases, the degree of secondary boiling effects (degree of temperature change) also increases.
-With the tall Inconel surface, a 7.7° temperature change was seen.
+With the tall Inconel surface a 7.7 degree temperature change was seen.
 The medium stainless steel sample also follows this trend while the copper surface with similar height microstructures does not.